SMSP: A Plug-and-Play Strategy of Multi-Scale Perception for MLLMs to Perceive Visual Illusions: Experiments

 We evaluate the performance of six MLLMs on IlluChar to perform our study.
 The evaluated models are the same in Section \ref{sec:dataset}, including Qwen3-VL-8B-Instruct (235B) \cite{Qwen3-VL}, GLM-4.5V \cite{hong2025glm}, GPT-5.2 \cite{singh2025openai}, Gemini-2.5-Pro \cite{comanici2025gemini}, and Claude-Sonnet-4.5 \cite{anthropic2025claude_sonnet45}.

 \paragraph{Baselines}

-Due to the limited number of effective methods for visual illusions, we compare our method against four baselines: (1) \textbf{Vanilla}: The original models without any skills.
-(2) \textbf{Chain-of-Thought Prompting (CoT)} \cite{wei2022chain}: We use CoT prompting technique to guide models to imagine visualizing the image using the proposed perceptual strategies.
-(3) \textbf{Filtered} \cite{rostamkhani2025illusory}: a sequence of Gaussian blurs are applied to the image, followed by an additional sharpening operation.
+Due to the limited number of effective methods for visual illusions, we compare our method against four baselines: (1) \textbf{Vanilla}: The original models without any additional processing or prompting.
+(2) \textbf{Chain-of-Thought Prompting (CoT)} \cite{wei2022chain}: We use a CoT prompting technique to guide models to imagine visualizing the image using the proposed perceptual strategies.
+(3) \textbf{Filtered} \cite{rostamkhani2025illusory}: a sequence of Gaussian blurs is applied to the image, followed by an additional sharpening operation.
 (4) \textbf{Blur with Histogram} \cite{qu2025hate}: it first applies a blur operation, and then equalizes the histogram of image luminance.
+Additional comparisons with image-processing baselines are provided in the Appendix \ref{sec:appendixG}.

 \paragraph{Evaluation}